Quick facts about San Luis Obispo

 San Luis Obispo County Regional Airport

-Just minutes from downtown, the San Luis Obispo County Regional Airport provides convenient access to and from San Luis Obispo with daily commercial flights to Los Angeles, Phoenix, and San Francisco as well as full service general aviation and corporate facilities.
+Just minutes from downtown, the San Luis Obispo County Regional Airport provides convenient access to and from San Luis Obispo with direct flights to Dallas, Denver, Las Vegas, Los Angeles, Phoenix, Portland, San Diego, San Francisco and Seattle as well as full service general aviation and corporate facilities.

 San Luis Obispo is a desirable place to live and work.

 The median home price in SLO ($640,000) is higher than the state ($611,190) and the nation ($226,800) but when compared to California cities like San Francisco ($1.7 million) and Santa Barbara ($1.1 million), San Luis Obispo is significantly more affordable.

 Source: CA Association of Realtors, Zillow, Curbed (2019)